sinodos-id/quark-agent/source/readme.md

 ## Overview 📖

 The Autopen Message Manager acts as a backend service that interacts with an SSI agent library (@extrimian/agent) to handle DIDComm messages related to Verifiable Credentials.
-It exposes API endpoints to initiate credential issuance and presentation requests, generating Out-of-Band (OOB) invitations that can be shared with agent clients (e.g., mobile wallets).
+It exposes API endpoints to initiate credential issuance and presentation requests, generating Out-of-Band (OOB) invitations that can be shared with agent clients (e.g., mobile wallets, such as the **Quark ID wallet client**).

 ## How it Works 🛠️